 To avoid exposure to ionizing radiation, magnetic resonance imaging is the preferred tool for staging evaluation.
-The presenting stage, clinical behavior, prognosis, and histologic subtypes of Hodgkin lymphoma during pregnancy do not differ from those of nonpregnant women during their childbearing years.
+The presenting stage, clinical behavior, prognosis, and histologic subtypes of HL during pregnancy do not differ from those of nonpregnant women during their childbearing years.
 See the Stage Information section for more information.

 Treatment Option Overview